Regian Eersel: Background

 Eersel was born in Paramaribo, Suriname and moved to the Netherlands with his family when he was four years old.
 He started taekwondo at the age of eight, and transitioned to rugby afterwards.
 At the age of 15, he started training at Sityodtong Gym in Amsterdam.
 His nickname, The Immortal, was given to Eersel in this early amateur era.
 His teammates gave it to him, as he never used the break time between the rounds to sit and regain breath.

-As it was not easy to find competitors in the Netherlands after becoming a professional athlete in his weightclass, he tried his luck abroad.
+As it was not easy to find competitors in the Netherlands after becoming a professional athlete in his weight class, he tried his luck abroad.
 In Baku, Azerbaijan, Eersel took part in a K1-tournament, where he qualified for the finals.
 He did not win the finals, but the hunger for more had started.

 After this Eersel was invited for competitions in his country of birth Surinam, Russia (W5), Greece, Germany, Turkey (Mix Fight Gala), the US (Legacy and Lion Fight) and China (Wu Lin Feng, Glory of Heroes).

-Kickboxing career
+Career

 Early career

 Eersel made his Lion Fight debut against Jo Nattawut at Lion Fight 29 on May 27, 2016.
 He won the fight in the fifth round, with a head kick knockout.

 After defeating the two-weight Lion Fight champion, Eersel was given a chance to fight for the Super Middleweight title, with his opponent being Jake Purdy.
 The title bout took place at Lion Fight 33 on November 18, 2016.
 Eersel won the fight by a second-round technical knockout.
 He then fought Chen Yawei during Mix Fight Gala 20, on December 3, 2016, winning the fight by a first round-knockout.
 Eersel made his first Lion Fight title defense against Dewitt Pratt at Lion Fight 34 on February 3, 2017.
 He won the fight by a knockout in the first round.

 Eersel took part in the Mix Fight Gala 78.5 kg tournament, which took place at Mix Fight Gala 21 on May 6, 2017.
 He beat Marco Pleschberger in the semi-finals by a second-round technical knockout, and Sergej Braun in the finals by a first-round knockout to capture the tournament title.

 Regian made his second Lion Fight title defense against Matous Kohout at Lion Fight 38 on September 29, 2017.
 He won the fight by a fifth-round KO.
 His third title defense came during Lion Fight 50, when he defeated Joakim Hagg by a fifth-round TKO.